 In the five years since the plan was completed, campus departments have been working to integrate strategies into operations, academics, and campus life.
 The plan has served as a guide for advancing sustainability throughout campus.

 These accomplishments represent the efforts of individuals, departments, and organizations through campus to create change and make progress toward the goals of the plan.
 Some of these advancements were coordinated by the Center for Sustainability.
 Others were facilitated by collaborative efforts through newly established bodies.
 Some strategies were adopted and championed by campus departments responsible for specific actions addressing planning, development, and operations on campus.
-Regardless of how they originated, the progress highlighted.

 The Campus Sustainability Plan was envisioned from the beginning as a living document; one that would change over time as influenced by new technologies, best management practices, and strategic directions.
 With that in mind, the plan was re-evaluated and updated in 2016 to reflect advancements and new ways of thinking since its original publication in 2011.